codinglikeagirl42/Checkpoint4FP/README.md

-## Kimberly H -> Checkpoint 4 Creating Tableau Story
+## Checkpoint 4 DA Final Project -> Creating A Tableau Story

 I spent somewhere between 50 - 60 hours on this project.
 It is not perfect, there are plenty of things I would like to continue to work on.